easbarba/zae/README.md

 ```

 ## Ruby 3
-  Pak is built and tested against Ruby 3 but should do fine with Ruby 2.7 and early major version, as, for now, it wont be using unique features.
+  `pak` is built and tested against Ruby 3 but should do fine with Ruby 2.7 and
+  early major version, as, for now, it wont be using unique features.

 ## History

-` pak` was a module of a super package called `cejo`, and later on extracted
+`pak` was a module of a super package called `cejo`, and later on extracted
 as standalone package to follow the UNIX main rule: 'do one thing, well'.

 ## TODO